 This tragic event was burned into the nation’s collective memory of a cautionary tale of life cut short.
 “Always live each day to its fullest, you won’t know when it’s your last.”
 Many of us have heard this sentiment a hundred times over, but we don’t often realize the truth behind it until a tragic event brings up these emotions.

 For those suffering from a lung disease like chronic obstructive pulmonary disease (COPD), the idea of living life to its fullest is easier said than done.
 These diseases are debilitating in nature, they cause people to live a limited life.
 Many suffers claim they are unable to walk to the mailbox, clean their house or take a shower without supplemental oxygen or extreme fatigue.
 Unfortunately, COPD is also chronic, as the name suggest, and terminal.

 Most COPD treatment options include prescription drugs and supplemental oxygen, which can help some people with symptom management, but typically does little to regain quality of life.
-Today, at the Lung Institute, people are receiving stem cell treatments for lung disease which helps them get back to life.
-If you or a loved one suffers from COPD and would like to learn more about stem cell treatment, contact the Lung Institute at (800) 729-3065 to find out more.
+Today, at the Lung Health Institute, people are receiving cellular therapys for lung disease which helps them get back to life.
+If you or a loved one suffers from COPD and would like to learn more about cellular therapy, contact the Lung Health Institute at 888-745-6697 to find out more.